syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 {% endtabs %}

-N> The Presentation library do not have support for converting (PowerPoint presentation to image or PDF) the auto-shapes when the adjustment values are modified.
+N> The Presentation library do not have support for converting the auto-shapes with modified adjustment values in PowerPoint presentation to image or PDF conversion.
 To know more about adjustment values in PowerPoint shapes please click [here](https://msdn.microsoft.com/en-us/library/office/aa220882(v=office.11).aspx).